ilent2/otslm/docs/Utils-Package.rst

 graphical user interface.

-The method takes two slices through the output image of the Viewable obejct.
+The method takes two slices through the output image of the Viewable object.
 The slices should be perpendicular to the interference fringes on the SLM.
 The step width determines how many pixels to average over.
 One slice should be in the unshifted region of the SLM, and the other in the shifted region of the SLM.
 The slice offset, angle and width